 June 2020 Leak

 There is a reason why this one isn’t grouped with other rumors and that is simply because many tech insiders have deemed it fake.
-Still, it’s important to discuss stuff like this as well.
+Still, it’s important to discuss stuff issues like these as well.

 The core of this leak takes three slides from an alleged AMD presentation about what appears to be their flagship 6900 XT card.
 We’ll look at each slide individually.